 Contains Vitamin C to Boost Collagen & Brighten Skin

 One of the top anti-aging benefits of mango butter is its vitamin C content.
-Vitamin C is one of the best nutrients you can feed your skin for several reasons.
+Vitamin C is one of the best nutrients you can feed your skin for several reasons, including its wrinkle-reducing properties.

 First, it boosts collagen production, which is key for keeping your skin young-looking.
 Collagen is the protein that makes up about 70% of your skin’s substance and works hard to keep it plump, thick, and wrinkle-free.